Guide to Using the pgvector PostgreSQL Extension in ServBay

 table:

-sql-- Run ANALYZE first to collect table statistics ANALYZE embeddings; -- Create the IVFFlat index -- WITH (lists = 100): Sets the number of inverted lists, which you should tune based on dataset size. -- More lists means slower index build and more to scan during queries (may be slower), but potentially higher recall. -- The official recommendation is lists = sqrt(number of rows).
-CREATE INDEX idx_ivfflat_vector ON embeddings USING ivfflat (vector) WITH (lists = 100);
+sql-- Run ANALYZE first to gather statistics before building the index ANALYZE embeddings; -- Create IVFFlat index -- WITH (lists = 100): Sets the number of inverted lists.
+Adjust according to your dataset size. -- More lists means slower index build and more lists to scan during queries (potentially slower), but possibly higher recall. -- Official suggestion: lists = sqrt(number of rows) CREATE INDEX idx_ivfflat_vector ON embeddings USING ivfflat (vector) WITH (lists = 100);

 1